 9. Invest in the best bedding and throw pillows

 Bedding!
 Bedding and throw pillows are so important to your bedroom decor as the bed always tends to be the focus of the room.
 We'd start with a plain color for your sheets as a base – try white, cream, grey, pastels, deep blue or even black – then get layering.
-Add throw pillows that you can easily switch out with the seasons or as your style changes, add a blanket for extra texture too.
+Add throw pillows that you can easily switch out with the seasons or as your style changes, and make sure to add a blanket for extra texture too.
 If you want one that does more than just look pretty you might want to browse our guide to the best weighted blankets.

 10. Don't forget to dress your windows